tecnomod-um/oquare-metrics/README.md

 ## Known Limitations

-> * Currently there is no way to exclude certain files with .owl extension from the module file search.
 > * The module currently requires of previous, first hand setup of Java and Python.
 This is done so there is no compatibility issues with some Docker images

 ## Bug Report